KatherineMichel/church-website-and-marketing-on-a-budget/church_image_re-brand.md

 ## New Color Scheme

-The new color scheme is the Microsoft Publisher "Tuscany" color scheme plus black
+The new marketing materials color scheme is the Microsoft Publisher "Tuscany" color scheme plus black
 <center>
 ![](church-re-imagined/new-color-scheme.png)
 </center>